 Although our body isn't fit to digest fiber, the gut microorganisms play a major role in its digestion.

-Fermented foods which are already altered by microorganisms contain bacteria such as lactobacilli, which is healthy for our body.
+Fermented foods which are already altered by microorganisms contain bacteria such as lactobacilli.
+These bacteria are a good addition to any leaky gut healing diet.

 High-fiber foods feed the healthy bacteria that improve immune function, reduce inflammation and chronic disease, and even help regulate mood.